opencryptoki/openssl-pkcs11-sign-provider/README.md

 This project requires OpenSSL 3.0 or later, as well as opencryptoki.
 Support for other PKCS\#11 implementations is currently not available.

+The configuration step requires m4-macros of the autotools-archive project.
+It is recommended to install the autotools-archive package on the build system.

 To build the provider, use the following commands:

 ```